Skip to content

 • Fixed Term Lengths: 10, 20, or 30 years.

-• Death Benefit: A lump sum paid to the beneficiary if the insured dies during the term.
+• Death Benefit: A lump sum paid to the beneficiary if the insured dies during the period.

 How Does Term Life Insurance Work?

-When you purchase a term life insurance policy, you agree to pay premiums (either monthly or annually) for a set period.
-If you pass away during the term, your beneficiaries receive the policy’s death benefit, which can help cover expenses like mortgages, education, or daily living costs.
-If you outlive the policy term, there is no payout, and the policy expires.
+If you move away throughout the period, your beneficiaries obtain the coverage’s loss of life benefit, which can assist with bills like mortgages, education, or daily living expenses.
+If you outlive the coverage period, there is no such thing as a payout, and the coverage expires.

 Premium Calculation